Skip navigation

 1. Sign up for a Duo account.

-3. Click Protect an Application and locate the entry for Auth API in the applications list.
+3. Locate the entry for Auth API in the applications list.
 Click Protect to the far-right to configure the application and get your integration key, secret key, and API hostname.
 You'll need this information to complete your setup.
 See Protecting Applications for more information about protecting applications in Duo and additional application options.

 Treat your secret key like a password